justinethier/cyclone/docs/API.md

 # R<sup>7</sup>RS Libraries

-This section of the Cyclone Scheme API is based on the specification from [R<sup>7</sup>RS Scheme Specification](r7rs.pdf).
-The R<sup>7</sup>RS document may be used to provide more detailed API information if the API provided here is not sufficient.
+This section of the Cyclone API is based on the [R<sup>7</sup>RS Scheme Specification](r7rs.pdf).
+The R<sup>7</sup>RS document may be used to provide detailed information in addition to the following API sections.

 - Cyclone runtime
 - [`scheme base`](api/scheme/base.md)